-TAE - Sydney Enrolment
+TAE40116 Sydney CBD Enrolment

-Book online to reserve your seat/spot for this course.
+Book online to reserve your place for this course.

 Please click the other tabs above for details.

-CBD College has devised its own unique TAE40110 Cert IV TAE course.
-This course has its underpinnings in the constructivist educational models inspired by the observational child-based Montessori and Reggio Emilia models, and refined in the adult sense by the likes of Jerome Bruner.
+Our TAE40116 Certificate IV in Training and Assessment course is unique.
 It is far-removed from the rote-learning and lecture-style courses on offer elsewhere in the market.
 Our course is very much a “learning by doing” course.
-We aim to arm candidates with the practical skills to go out and be engaging and dynamic deliverers of training and to be thorough assessors, whether this be in a TAFE or an RTO or simply in the workplace.
+We aim to arm candidates with the practical skills to go out and be engaging and dynamic trainers and to be thorough assessors, whether this be in a TAFE or an RTO or simply in the workplace.

-We are a Nationally Recognised Registered Training Organisation (RTO No. 91399).
+We are a Registered Training Organisation (RTO No. 91399).